 Review our Join Us page to see how the levels compare and determine which level is right for you.

-A: HDBaseT technology is optimized for the delivery of uncompressed, ultra-high-definition digital media, and can connect all the entertainment devices in the home through its 5Play™ feature set, converging uncompressed ultra HD digital video/audio, 100BaseT Ethernet, USB 2.0, up to 100W of Power (through Power over HDBaseT POH) and various control signals all through a single 100m/328ft Cat6 cable.
+A: HDBaseT technology enables the optimized delivery of uncompressed, ultra-high-definition digital media, and allows you to connect all entertainment and content devices throughout the home and/or business.
+The cornerstone of HDBaseT 5Play™ feature set uncompressed ultra-high-definition digital video & audio, 100BaseT Ethernet, USB 2.0, up to 100W of Power (through Power over HDBaseT POH) and various control signals all through a single 100m/328ft Cat6 cable.
+In addition, the latest HDBaseT specification also allows for fiber as a transmission medium for UHD video & audio, controls, Ethernet and USB, for farther reach.

 A: The technology was developed to work with the most basic LAN infrastructure, namely Cat5e cables, and indeed there are many HDBaseT projects running on this cable.
 Having said that, feedback from installers and integrators determined that best practices is to use Cat6 cable in HDBaseT installations, for better performance and error-free transmission.